Gastro-esophageal reflux disease

-Common clinical features in adults include epigastric and retrosternal burning sensations (heartburn or pyrosis), odynophagia, regurgitation leaving an acidic taste in the mouth, waterbrash (increased salivation), enamel erosions, and a chronic dry cough 1.
+Common clinical features in adults include epigastric and retrosternal burning sensations (heartburn, medical term: pyrosis), dysphagia, odynophagia, regurgitation leaving an acidic taste in the mouth, postural regurgitation (usually in the supine position), waterbrash (increased salivation), enamel erosions, and a chronic dry cough 1,9.
 Symptoms are particularly pronounced during the night 1.

 In pediatrics, the presentation is often non-specific, with vomiting, upper and lower respiratory symptoms, irritability, aversion to food, and failure to thrive 2.
-A minority of pediatric patients with GERD (<1%) will additionally have spasmodic torticollis and dystonia, a constellation of symptoms known as Sandifer syndrome 3.
+A minority of pediatric patients with gastro-esophageal reflux disease (<1%) will additionally have spasmodic torticollis and dystonia, a constellation of symptoms known as Sandifer syndrome 3.

 Minor reflux disease